Achievable logoAchievable logo

 • Common stock

-Borrowing too much money can hinder business operations significantly.
-The more a company borrows, the more it impacts its earnings (profitability).
-Common stock investors are focused on a company’s earnings, as stock indicators like EPS (earnings per share) are closely tracked.
-When a stock’s EPS declines due to large debt levels, it’s likely the stock price will decline as well.
+Borrowing too much money can significantly hinder business operations.
+The more a company borrows, the more its interest and repayment obligations can reduce earnings (profitability).
+Common stock investors pay close attention to earnings, and stock indicators like EPS (earnings per share) are closely tracked.
+When a company’s EPS declines due to large debt levels, the stock price is also likely to decline.

 Ways to hedge: